Texas roads are some of the most dangerous in the country. In fact, The Lone Star State has the most traffic deaths in the United States.

 The most recent Ford debacle is a great example.
 Reports indicate that Ford knowingly sold Focus and Fiesta models with transmission issues.

-You shouldn’t have to pay for someone else’s laziness.
+You shouldn’t have to pay for someone else’s carelessness.

 4. The Accident Was Caused by Negligence